forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Prerequisites:** Make sure this user has no roles assigned to them.
 **Description:** Basic user with no roles.

-8. Let's go back to Test Script and Create M2M Test Script Scenarios by pressing New button.
+8. Let's go back to Test Script by using ServiceNow's Histoy Tab in the left navbar. **Click** the clock in the left navbar.

+9. Select the **Test Script - Verify Service Desk Managers group, users, and roles** record in the history list.

+10. Scroll to the bottom of the Test Script to the **M2M Test Script Scenarios** related list and clicking **New** .

 ![relative](images/create_m2m_scenario.PNG)

-9. In the M2M Test Script Scenario form we select the Scenario magnifying glass and search for our created Scenario and Press **Submit**
+11. In the M2M Test Script Scenario form we select the Scenario magnifying glass and search for our created Scenario and Press **Submit**

 ![relative](images/m2m_scenario_complete_form.PNG)

-10. Now the Test Scripts, M2M Test Script Scenarios should have newly inserted Scenario of Beth Anglin.
+12. Now the Test Scripts, M2M Test Script Scenarios should have newly inserted Scenario of Beth Anglin.
 Do the same steps for Alfonso Griglen.

 ![relative](images/test_script_m2m_scenarios.PNG)

-11. The next step is creating couple of Test Steps.
+13. The next step is creating couple of Test Steps.
 Go back to the Test Script form and select **Test Step** next to M2M Test Script Scenarios and click on **New**.

-12. In the new Test Step record make sure the fields are filled out with the below information.
+14. In the new Test Step record make sure the fields are filled out with the below information.
 Verify the information in the form and click **Submit**.

 ![relative](images/test_step_record.PNG)